 Summary of results

 Amphibians were observed at 10 of the 12 sites, and evidence of breeding (either egg clutches and/or tadpoles) was observed at seven sites.
-We had anticipated observations of California newts (Taricha torosa) at the Figueroa Creek and Hidden Springs sites, as well as Western spadefoot toads (Spea hammondii) at the vernal pools but we did not observed these species.
+We had anticipated observations of California newts (Taricha torosa) at the Figueroa Creek and Hidden Springs sites, as well as Western spadefoot toads (Spea hammondii) at the vernal pools but we did not observe these species.
 One additional amphibian species, the arboreal salamander (Aneides lugubris), was found at the Ladder Trough site.